pwong-it/P1---TicTacToe/README.md

     // Event.target will be used as we won't know what exactly the user will click on.
     // First, the parent of the grid will be declared
     // var parent = document.querySelector('.grid-box')
-    // Now to add the event listener to the parent and delcare a new individual grid variable as event target.
+    // Now to add the event listener to the parent and declare a new individual grid variable as event target.

     // parent.addEventListener('click', function (event) {
     //     var indGrid = event.target